activitystream/slate/source/includes/as-api/_event_message.md

 # Events
+##Introduction to events
-The activity stream is based on events that are sent from various business or operations systems every time something of operational or business relevance/importance happens.
+The activity stream is based on events that are sent from various business or operations systems every time something of operational or business relevance happens.
 These events are sent as event-messages directly to the AS REST API or via messaging queue for extreme circumstances.
 Each event is represented by an event-message.
 The event-message is the basic structure for these event reports and they rely on semi-structured messages structure that demands certain formation but also leave plenty of room for custom information.

 ###Aspects
 The event-messages can also be enhanced with the use of pluggable elements, called aspects, where common use cases are tackled in a uniform way.
 We believe that by understanding the fundamentals of your messages and their requirements we can service you in a much better.
 If you, for example, use the [Dimension](#dimensions-classification) aspect we know exactly how to enhance your timeseries with relevant information.
-That way we can have the right analytics information available to you at all times, correct up to the last second and, as another example, by using the Attachment aspect we know how to properly represent the event in the activity stream UI.
+That way we can have the right analytics information available to you at all times, correct up to the last second and, as another example, by using the [Attachments](#attachments) aspect we know how to properly represent the event in the activity stream UI.

 ###Contextual awareness powered by the Event-Entity Graph
 The event-entity graph works best if we also understand who/what is involved in each event.
 The event-entity graph allows us to analyze event patterns, not only based on frequency or type, but with advanced pattern detection that spans both time and connected entities in the graph.